20 Best Practices for eCommerce Conversion Optimization

 eCommerce Conversion Optimization, alternately known as conversion rate optimization (CRO), is a practice aimed at refining the online shopping journey to boost specific key performance indicators (KPIs) related to sales and acquisition.

-When you think about conversion, you’re probably thinking about completed sales.
-However, it’s really more about the percentage of visitors to your site who take a desired action.
-That can mean making a purchase, but there are other points to consider beyond your number of buyers, including:
+When you think about sales conversion, you’re probably envisioning completed sales.
+That’s one indicator, but it’s really more about how many visitors to your site are being convinced to take a desired action.

 How to Calculate Your Conversion Rate